 Follow these tips to increase your chances of safe riding this winter.

 If you or a loved one has suffered injuries in a motorcycle accident, you may be eligible to file a claim for compensation for your losses.
 Damages could include medical expenses, lost income and pain and suffering.
-Talk to an experienced motorcycle accident attorney at the Katz Law Firm, and determine whether you have legal rights to a claim.
+Talk to an experienced motorcycle accident attorney at the Katz Personal Injury Lawyers, and determine whether you have legal rights to a claim.